crowdproj/opentutor/README.md

 By default, [espeak-ng](https://github.com/espeak-ng/espeak-ng) is used as Text-To-Speech service (it is pre-installed inside `sszuev/ubuntu-jammy-openjdk-17-espeak-ng` image).
 To use [voicerss](https://www.voicerss.org/api/) TTS service (better quality) obtain API-key and specify it as an environment variable `VOICERSS-KEY`, e.g. `docker run ... -e VOICERSS-KEY=${your-key} ...`

-This is a second edition, the first one is a java-spring application, which home is [here](https://gitlab.com/sszuev/flashcards)

 #### Requirements (for dev):
 - java-17+